-In compiling this Policy, we have taken steps to ensure we have incorporated the standards and principles outlined in data collection and privacy frameworks, including the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+In compiling this policy, we have taken steps to ensure we have incorporated the standards and principles outlined in data collection and privacy frameworks, including, to the extent applicable, the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 This policy describes:

-- The types of information we collect from you or that you may provide when you visit our Website available at: https://www.taftlaw.com/, as well as any websites and blogs directly owned by Taft (collectively, our “Website”).
+- The types of information we collect from you or that you may provide when you visit our website available at: www.taftlaw.com/, as well as any websites and blogs directly owned by Taft (collectively, our “website”).

 - Our practices for collecting, using, maintaining, protecting, and disclosing that information.

-Please read this Policy carefully to understand our practices regarding your information and how we will treat it.
-If you do not agree with our policies and practices, then please do not use our Website.
-By using our Website, you agree to the terms of this Policy.
-This Policy may change from time to time (see below, “Changes to this Policy”).
-Your continued use of our Website after we make changes is deemed to be acceptance of those changes, so please check the Policy periodically for updates.
+Please read this policy carefully to understand our practices regarding your information and how we will treat it.
+If you do not agree with our policies and practices, then please do not use our website.
+By using our website, you agree to the terms of this policy.
+This policy may change from time to time (see “Changes to This Policy” below).
+Your continued use of our website after we make changes is deemed to be acceptance of those changes, so please check the policy periodically for updates.

 What We Collect and How We Collect It